zalando/postgres-operator/docs/developer.md

 your dependencies list changes, i.e. after adding a new library dependency.

 Build the operator with the `make docker` command.
-You may define the TAG variable to assign an explicit tag to your docker image and the IMAGE to set the image name.
+You may define the TAG variable to assign an explicit tag to your Docker image and the IMAGE to set the image name.
 By default, the tag is computed with `git describe --tags --always --dirty` and the image is `registry.opensource.zalan.do/acid/postgres-operator`